theimowski/master-thesis/docs/section-application.md

 type BestSeller     = DbContext.``[dbo].[BestSellers]Entity```

 Database queries can be constructed with SQL Provider like shown in listing {{fssqlproviderqueries}}.
-Function defined in line 1 `firstOrNone` is of type `'t seq -> 't option`.
+Function defined in line 1, `firstOrNone` is of type `'t seq -> 't option`.
-It returns `Some` with the value of first element if any in the given sequence.
+It returns `Some` with the value of first element, if there is any element in the given sequence.
 If the sequence is empty, `firstOrNone` returns `None`.
 `getGenres` (line 3) is a simple query that fetches all `Genre`s from the database and returns them as a `Genre list` type.
 Lines 7-12 and 16-20 show usage of `query` expression.